Download Full Text (12.5 MB)

 The T. C. Williams School of Law is an integral part of the University of Richmond.
 The degrees in law are conferred by the corporation of the University of Richmond.

 Richmond College [University of Richmond]

-Calendar, Officers, Faculty, Faculty Committees, General Statement, An Accredited School, Location, Method of Instruction, Moot Court Programs, The Law Review, Library, Legal Aid and Research, Requirements for Admission, Candidates for the Degree, Special Students, Law School Admission Test, Pre-Legal Education, Combined Academic and Law Degrees, Advanced Standing, Requirements for Graduation, Grading System, Rules of Attendance and Scholarship, Honor System, Examinations, Reexaminations, Financial Aid, The Williams Law Scholarships, The Hunton Williams Gay Powell and Gibson Scholarship, Prizes, Charles T. Norman Prize, McNeill Law Society, University Expenses, Books, Room and Board, Placement of Graduates, Summer Session, Curriculum, First Year, Second Year, Third Year, Electives, Graduates, Student Roll, Campus Map
+Calendar, Officers, Faculty, Faculty Committees, General Statement, An Accredited School, Location, Method of Instruction, Practice Court, Library, Requirements for Admission, Candidates for the LL.
+B. Degree, Special Students, Pre-Legal Education, Combined Academic and Law Degrees, Advanced Standing, Requirements for Graduation, Grading System, Rules of Attendance and Scholarship, Honor System, Examinations, Reexaminations, Scholarships, Prizes, McNeill Law Society, University Expenses, Books, Rooms and Board, Placement of Graduates, Summer Session, Curriculum, First Year, Second Year, Third Year, Electives, Graduates, Student Roll, Campus Map

 University of Richmond, "University of Richmond Bulletin: Catalog of the T.C.
 Williams School of Law for 1963-1964" (1963).
 Law School Catalogues.
 46.